fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 On `line 7-8`, we define another class, `Greyhound`, which subclasses `Dog` (denoted by the `<` symbol, followed by the `Dog` class).
 This means that `Greyhound` has access to the instance methods defined within the `Dog` class.

-This is shown on `line 11` - after we instantiate an object from the `Greyhound` class using the `new` method, we are able to call the `speak` method directly on the object (as it is a public instance method), even though the `speak` method was not explicitly defined within the `Greyhound` class.
+This is shown on `line 11` - after we instantiate an object from the `Greyhound` class using the `new` method, we are able to call the `speak` method directly on the object (as it is a public instance method), even though the `speak` method was not explicitly defined within the `Greyhound` class (the `speak` method is still being called through the `Greyhound` class).
 ```ruby
 class Dog
   def speak